Soumajit-Pramanik/DeepSuccess/README.md

   + Please run the deepsuccess.py using the following command:

     ```python deepsuccess.py```
-  + It trains the model and provide training and testing accuracies for group success as well as group profile components.
+  + It trains the "DeepSuccess" model and provides training and testing accuracies for group success as well as group profile components.

 ## Contact
   + For any query, please contact Soumajit Pramanik at soumajit[dot]pramanik[at]gmail[dot]com .